Table of Contents

 In Egyptian art and paintings, Mut was depicted with the double crown that reflected her power and authority over all of Egypt.
 Mut was also typically depicted with a vulture headdress to highlight her maternal characteristics.
 In her human form, Mut was predominantly depicted with a red or blue gown, and she held an ankh and a was scepter in her hands.

-Mut has also been portrayed as a cobra, lioness, cat or cow.
+Mut has also been portrayed as a cobra, lioness, cat, or cow.
 However, her most prominent symbol is the vulture.
 The Egyptians believed the vulture to have excellent maternal characteristics, which they associated with Mut.
-In fact, the word for mother (Mut) is also the word for vulture.back to menu ↑
+In fact, the word for mother (Mut) is also the word for vulture.

 Mut as the Mother Goddess

 Egyptian kings and queens adapted Mut as their symbolic mother, to legitimize their kingship and rule.
 Hatshepsut, the second female pharaoh of Egypt, claimed to be a direct descendant of Mut.
 She also contributed to the construction of Mut’s temple and offered it much of her wealth and belongings.
-Hatshepsut started the tradition of depicting Mut with the crown of unified Egypt.back to menu ↑
+Hatshepsut started the tradition of depicting Mut with the crown of unified Egypt.

 Mut as the Protector of Thebes

 As mentioned above, Mut, Amun-Ra, and Khonsu were worshipped together as the Theban Triad.
 The three deities were the patron gods of Thebes, and they provided the people with protection and guidance.
-The Theban Triad brought wealth and prosperity to Thebes, by preventing ill-omens and disease.back to menu ↑
+The Theban Triad brought wealth and prosperity to Thebes, by preventing ill-omens and disease.

 The Temple of Mut In Karnak

-In Egypt, the city of Karnak had one of the biggest temples dedicated to Mut.
+In Egypt, the area of Karnak had one of the biggest temples dedicated to Mut.
 It was believed that the soul of the goddess was embedded with the temple idol.
-Both the pharaoh and priestesses, conducted daily rituals in the temple of Mut.
+Both the pharaoh and priestesses conducted rituals in the temple of Mut, many of which were performed daily during the 18th dynasty.
+A series of festivals were carried out in the Mut temple at Karnak, including the ‘Festival of the Navigation of Mut’ which was held in a lake named Isheru to the south of the temple complex.
 The administration of the temple was closely connected to the Egyptian royal family.

 There was a decline in the worship of Mut during the reign of king Akhenaten.
 Akhenaten closed down all other temples and established Aten as a monotheistic god.
-However, Akhenaten’s attempts proved to be a failure, and his son, Tutankhamun opened up the temples to re-establish the worship of other deities.back to menu ↑
+However, Akhenaten’s attempts proved to be a failure, and his son, Tutankhamun opened up the temples to re-establish the worship of other deities.

 Symbolic Meanings of Mut